-It is quite a common thing that the students or beginner get confused between the two terms i.e. coding vs programming.
-It is quite a common thing that the students or beginner get confused between the two terms i.e. coding vs programming.
+It is quite common thing that students or beginners to get confused between the two terms i.e. coding vs programming.
+It is quite common thing that the students or beginners to get confused between the two terms i.e. coding vs programming.

-The reason being that both of them seem similar for a layman.
+The reason is that both of them seem similar to a layman.
 But coding and programming are quite different from each other.
-In this blog, we are going to have an in depth comparison of coding and programming.
+In this blog, we are going to have an in-depth comparison of coding and programming.
 Let’s get started with coding vs programming

 What Is Coding?